pvictordev/vue-starter/README.md

 # Vue Starter

-A solid Vue 3 + TypeScript starter for building SPAs with authentication, internationalization, and state management.
+A solid starter for building SPAs with Vue 3 and TypeScript.

 ### Stack